deckerd451/nearify-web/README.md

 # nearify
-Web platform for Nearify — event ingestion and attendee intellegence
+Web platform for Nearify — event ingestion and attendee Intelligence